 - Save & Close the web part.

-If you now open the page on the live site and register a user, you can see the user in the Users application.
+If you now open the page on the live site and register a user, you will see the user in the Users application.

 - Choosing site or global e-commerce configuration